leotrs/erdos/content/graphs/density.md

 Hint
-: First, you will need to figure out the maximum possible number of edges in a graph with `n` nodes.
+: First, you will need to figure out the maximum possible number of edges in a graph with $n$ nodes.
 You can compute it in the following way.
-First, start with a graph with `n` nodes and no edges.
+First, start with a graph with $n$ nodes and no edges.
 Pick one arbitrary node and count all the edges connecting it to all others, and mark that edge as 'done'.
 Proceed the same way with all other nodes, picking one unmarked node and connecting it to all other unmarked nodes, until they are all